jasikpark/jasik-xyz/content/drafts/i've-been-thinking-and-struggling-and-running-away-from-God.md

 > Love the Lord your God with all your heart, your mind, your soul, and your body, and the second commandment is this: Love your neighbor as yourself.

 I know that verse.
 I have it memorized.
 (Maybe not.
-I'll have to look up the acutal words later.)
+I'll have to look up the actual words later.)
 But I'm so good at forgetting that verse and explaining it away and claiming that my hurting is what's important right now, when it's not.

 JohnMark gave a really good axiom at small group on Thursday.
 He talked about the guy who wrote THE book on daily devotionals.
 And people ask that guy why he thinks God chose him to write the second best-selling book ever, after the Bible.